 We have a working product and a demo showing what's technically possible.
 We also have Yale research showing that three years of hype haven't produced measurable impact, and a growing list of security incidents where agents running unchecked are the culprit.

-If you already let employees use AI tools (ChatGPT, Copilot, Claude), you have a governance need that’s growing.
+If you already let employees use AI tools (ChatGPT, Copilot, Claude), you have a governance need that's growing.
+ISO 42001 International standard for how organizations should govern and control their use of AI systems.
+Published in 2023, revised regularly. is the framework.

 We're testing, carefully, and sharing what we find.
 Here's what it looks like right now.